ER season 6: Plot

 In the first major cast change in ER, the sixth season sees the addition of four new characters: Dr. Luka Kovač; nurse, later third-year medical student, Abby Lockhart; Dr. Cleo Finch; and Dr. Dave Malucci.
-Paul McCrane's Robert Romano is now billed as a series regular and we also see the return of Deb Chen from season one, now preferring to be called Dr. Jing-Mei Chen.
+Paul McCrane's Robert Romano is now billed as a series regular and Deb Chen from season one, now preferring to be called Dr. Jing-Mei Chen, returns.
 Physician assistant Jeanie Boulet leaves to care for her HIV-positive child.
 Lucy Knight and John Carter are attacked and stabbed by a psychotic patient.
-The ER staff work to save Carter and Lucy.
+The ER staff works to save Carter and Lucy.
 Despite everyone's best efforts, they are unable to save Lucy who, despite making it through a gruelling surgery, suffers a massive blood clot and dies.

 Croatian doctor Luka Kovač joins the team and struggles to gain the respect and trust from his new colleagues in the ER.
 Hathaway struggles to begin parenting on her own, then decides to leave Chicago to begin a new life with Doug Ross.
 Greene and Corday begin their relationship and he deals with the death of his father.
 Abby Lockhart begins her third-year-med-student rotation.
 While still recovering from the violent attack that left him near death and killed Lucy, Carter develops an addiction to Fentanyl, forcing Greene, Chen, and Weaver along with Benton and the other doctors into an intervention to get Carter to admit his drug addiction and seek help.
 Initially in denial and faced with their confrontation, Carter reluctantly accepts the truth of his addiction and -- with Benton accompanying him -- checks into rehab in the season finale.
 This season saw the exits of Julianna Margulies, Gloria Reuben and Kellie Martin as series regulars.